It is professional misconduct for a lawyer to:

 Threatening to Press Criminal Charges for Tactical Advantage

 A lawyer engages in professional misconduct if the lawyer threatens to press criminal or disciplinary charges “solely to obtain an advantage in a civil matter.”
 La.
-Rules of Prof’l Conduct R. 8.4(g) (2004).
-See Ruffin, 54 So.
-3d at 648.
+Rules of Prof’l Conduct R. 8.4(g); see Ruffin, 54 So.
+3d at 648; In re Exnicios, 218 So.
+3d 94 (La.
+2017) (six-month deferred suspension for threatening “to bring a disciplinary complaint against an attorney in an effort to gain an advantage in a civil case”).
 In addition to being professional misconduct, such threats may constitute extortion under the Louisiana Criminal Code depending, of course, on the context.
 See La.
 Rev. Stat.
 Ann. § 14:66(2) (stating that a “threat to accuse” a person “of any crime” can be “sufficient to constitute extortion”).
-On the propriety of threatening to file a disciplinary complaint against another lawyer in order to gain an advantage in a civil matter, see ABA Comm. on Ethics and Prof’l Responsibility, Formal Op.
+On the propriety of threatening to file a disciplinary complaint against another lawyer in order to gain an advantage in a civil matter, see ABA Comm. on Ethics & Prof’l Responsibility, Formal Op.
 94-383 (1994).

 [I]n most instances, there is a public policy recognizing the filing of administrative complaints against government-regulated persons and entities.
 The filing of such complaints tends to insure that the regulated party operates within the bounds of the law…In addition, the client may have a constitutional right to petition the government for redress of grievances through quasi-judicial channels…The qualification of the second clause by the word “solely” is therefore justified on the basis that there is little public benefit gained when a party threatens prosecution.
 That is, a narrower prohibition is needed where a lawyer presents charges, than where the lawyer threatens to do so.
 Rather than conferring a public benefit, the attorney threatening charges is in most instances likely to be seeking a private benefit to his client in the civil matter.